Unconventional Fly Ashes and their Impact on Concrete Performance

 Using Bacteria to Increase Concrete Durability

 One potential method of densifying concrete microstructure and preventing cracking due to freeze-thaw events could be through the introduction of bacteria into concrete.
 When the bacteria is exposed to air, as a result of a crack, the bacteria precipitates a filler mineral, typically a form of calcite, into the concrete.
 This bio-mineral fills the cracks, and additionally, has been shown to densify concrete microstructure, mitigating the negative impacts of concrete cracking, and leading to increased (tensile and compressive) strengths, reduced permeability and diffusivity, and through these mechanisms, increased concrete service life.
 If this method is successful and cost-effective, this could provide local public agencies with an opportunity to reduce maintenance and repair activities and the associated costs.

 Topics related to Upscaling the Usage of Alternative Cements

-One of the most pressing issues to understand relative to upscaling usage of alternative cements, is there resistance to degradation from environmental factors.
-In this study we investigated the performance performance of alternative binders in sulfate environments, to understand whether ACMs might outperform, or be problematic in these types of conditions.
-We found that, in general, ACMs show less expansion that portland cement, when subject to high sulfate environments.
+One of the most pressing issues to understand relative to upscaling usage of alternative cements, is their resistance to degradation from environmental factors.
+In this study we investigated the performance of alternative binders in sulfate environments, to understand whether ACMs might outperform, or be problematic in these types of conditions.
+We found that, in general, ACMs show less expansion than portland cement, when subject to high sulfate environments.